 Main Article Content

-Transmission of malaria is common in countries with tropical and subtropical climates.
-In several cases, this disease presents in the sufferer without symptoms, which is asymptomatic, especially in individuals that have never received treatment shortly.
-This study aimed to determine the prevalence of this condition by RDT, Giemsa staining, and Nested PCR in Anak Dalam Tribe (ADT), Jambi, Indonesia.
-This descriptive research with a survey design was conducted on 99 persons in ADT.
-It was discovered that majority of the respondents were the adult age category (52.5%), with female sex (50.5%).
-The prevalence of this infectious disease as detected by RDT, microscopy, and Nested PCR examination were 3%, 5% and 35.3% respectively.
-Non-Plasmodium falciparum was detected by examining samples with RDT method, on microscope, P. vivax and P. falciparum were found, while on Nested PCR, two bands at 120bp and 205bp showed P. vivax and P. falciparum respectively.
-To reduce morbidity and mortality resulting from malaria, authorized health service centers should regularly conduct screening with RDT and microscopic examinations of vulnerable age groups and pregnant women.
+Transmission of malaria is common in countries with tropical and subtropical.
+In several cases, malaria presents in the sufferer especially in individuals that have never received treatment shortly.
+As the early phase of patient identification, screening is important as an effort to eradicate malaria, in addition to the gold standard which currently used, other diagnostic tools are needed to conduct a malaria incidence survey to obtain comparative data using 3 diagnostic tools, goal standard checks, which are currently unable to detect asymptomatic malaria.
+This study aims to compare three standard diagnostic test (Rapid Diagnostic Test, Giemsa, and Nested Polymerase Chain Reaction) for the measurement of malaria prevalence within the Anak Dalam Tribe community in Jambi, Indonesia.
+This descriptive research with a survey design was conducted on 99 persons in Anak Dalam Tribe.
+It was discovered that majority of the respondents were the adult age category (52.5%),were female (50.5%).
+The prevalence of this infectious disease as detected by Rapid Diagnostic Test, microscopy, and Nested Polymeras Chain Reaction examination were 3%, 5% and 35.3% respectively.
+Non-Plasmodium falciparum was detected by examining samples with Rapid Diagnostic Test, on microscope, P. vivax and P. falciparum were found, while on Nested Polymerase Chain Reaction, two bands at 120bp and 205bp showed P. vivax and P. falciparum respectively.
+Nested Polymeras Chain Reaction is more sensitive to detected asymptomatic malaria, however, Rapid Diagnostic Test and Giemsa sensitive with parasitemia threshold.

 Authors who publish with Jurnal Ilmu Kesehatan Masyarakat (JIKM) agree to the following conditions: